How do I register as a reader?

 Can I order more books or files once I arrive?

-Yes, you can order more books and files (no more than 10 books or 6 files at once) while you are in the Library.
+Yes, you can order more books and files (no more than five books or five files at once) while you are in the Library.
 Please be aware that there will be a delay as the collections are scattered throughout the building.
 Pre-ordering is always recommended.